benfen/kapture/README.md

 It is meant to be an 'infrastructure centric' implementation of the original bigpetstore paper, which largely focuses on generating large amounts of streaming data w/ the apache bigtop project.

-However, its current load generator is very primitive, and is bash based.
+However, its current load generator is very primitive, and is still being fleshed out.

 # Kapture data flow

-This is only partially implemented as of April 4, 2019.
+This is only partially implemented as of April 8, 2019.
 The Postgres Mongo spout as well as the fine grained topics are remaining.
 We'll update this shortly !

 ```